scottaw66/scottwillsey/src/content/links/links.md

 ---
 title: "Links"
-description: Sites I like and you should.
+description: Sites I like and you should too.
 date: "2024-01-06T09:00:00-07:00"
 slug: "links"
 ---